seanh/snapshotter/README.markdown

 output.
 If it's remote, you would have to log to a temporary file then scp the temp file to DEST.

 Default SRC and DEST dirs?
-So you can just do `backup SRC` or just `backup`.
+So you can just do `snapshotter SRC` or just `snapshotter`.

 How-to for encrypting and compressing backup dirs.